CodeFramework-Tech/IR-repo/README.md

 ## Setup & Installation

 To get started with the project, we recommend setting up a virtual environment.
-Here’s how to get it running:
+Below are steps how git working properly

 ### 1. Clone the Repository: